Rosshill98/summative-task/README.md

 # Installing
 ## Mac
-* Make sure Python is install by running python -v.
-* If it's not, download it here: https://www.python.org/downloads/release/python-2711/
 * In terminal run this command:
 * `pip install rosshill-physics`
+* If that doesn't work, make sure Python is installed by running `python -v` in terminal.
+* If Python is not installed, download it here: https://www.python.org/downloads/release/python-2711/

 # Usage
 ## Mac